Extracting Exact Lie Derivatives Without Backpropagation: A Dual Compiler for Neural Control Barrier Functions: Embedded Validation and Numerical Profiling

 \textit{Arithmetic complexity.} Since $c_{\sigma_i}=0$ for ReLU, Proposition~\ref{prop:dual_cost} fixes the dual forward pass at $C_\mathrm{df}=4{,}799$ FLOPs.
 Algorithm~\ref{alg:dual_cbf} executes three directional passes ($x_f$, $x_{G,1}$, $x_{G,2}$), for a total cost of $14{,}397$ FLOPs.
 The complete reverse-mode constraint assembly from Remark~\ref{rem:ad_cost} evaluates to $4{,}817$ FLOPs.

-\textit{Memory and timing on the ESP32-S3.} Proposition~\ref{prop:memory}\ref{prop2_p2} fixes the dual compiler's static buffer at $\bicycleDualBytes$~bytes (a single $96$-float scratch array, decomposed by the compiler into a $64$-float real/dual workspace and a $32$-float real-path cache reused across all directional passes) with zero dynamic allocation, while the reverse-mode implementation requires the activation cache established in part~\ref{prop2_p1} of Proposition~\ref{prop:memory}, which materializes as $\bicycleAdBytes$~bytes of heap allocation in our hand-tuned C++ implementation including its bookkeeping overhead.
-The dual compiler assembles the complete CBF safety constraint in $\bicycleDualUs$~$\mu$s of wall time on the ESP32-S3, while the reverse-mode baseline requires $\bicycleAdUs$~$\mu$s.
-Despite the dual compiler executing approximately $2.99\times$ more arithmetic operations than the reverse-mode baseline, the per-call heap allocation borne by the latter on a microcontroller without a hardware floating-point pipeline closes that gap and reverses it: the dual compiler is faster in wall time \emph{and} statically analyzable. \exmark \end{example}
+\textit{Memory and timing on the ESP32-S3.} The compiler emits a static footprint of $\bicycleDualStatic$~bytes: a single $96$-float scratch array in the data segment, decomposed into the $64$-float dual workspace of Corollary~\ref{cor:static_memory} and a $32$-float real-path cache reused across the three directional passes, with zero dynamic allocation.
+The runtime-style reverse-mode baseline allocates $\bicycleAdBytes$~bytes of heap per call, comprising the activation cache of Proposition~\ref{prop:memory}\ref{prop2_p1} and allocator bookkeeping.
+The dual compiler assembles the complete CBF safety constraint in a median of $\bicycleDualUs$~$\mu$s, while the baseline requires $\bicycleAdUs$~$\mu$s.
+Despite executing approximately $2.99\times$ more arithmetic, the dual compiler is faster in median wall time, because the per-call allocation and cache-disruption overhead borne by the baseline on a microcontroller exceeds the arithmetic difference at this network scale.
+The worst-case behavior is more consequential than the median for embedded deployment: over $1000$ evaluations, the dual compiler's maximum is $\bicycleDualMaxUs$~$\mu$s ($5.0\%$ above its median), whereas the baseline's maximum is $\bicycleAdMaxUs$~$\mu$s ($70.5\%$ above its median), a spread produced by allocator-state-dependent latency that a WCET bound would have to absorb.\exmark \end{example}

 \begin{example}[Neural CBF for the Van der Pol oscillator] Consider the nonlinear system~\eqref{eq:dynamics} with state dimension $n=2$ and input dimension $m=1$.
 We encode the safety envelope $h_\theta$ using a two-hidden-layer ReLU network with architecture $2$-$64$-$64$-$1$, so that $C_\mathrm{f}=8{,}704$ FLOPs.